fouad1233/drone_ws/README.md

 /rosout_agg
 ```

-`it must be installed with "pip3 installed imagemagick" because of using generate_marker_model.py`
+It must be installed with "pip3 installed imagemagick" because of using generate_marker_model.py

+In order to avoid conflict between MAVROS and Dronekit, instance of `start_ardupilot.sh` should be like this:

+`cd ~/ardupilot/ArduCopter ../Tools/autotest/sim_vehicle.py -f gazebo-iris --console --map  --out=udp:127.0.0.1:14551`

+If you are not going to use MAVROS you can use this:

+`cd ~/ardupilot/ArduCopter
+../Tools/autotest/sim_vehicle.py -f gazebo-iris --console --map`